You can ask for transportation or request a change in service for your school. You may request transportation services in the following cases:

-- Bus service for all public, charter, and nonpublic schools is limited by New York State law to 180 days of service per school year: the school year also starts and ends with the NYC public school calendar.
-If you would like to deviate from these dates, visit the Non-public schools calendar and more information on the ITransportation Resources for Schools InfoHub page.
+The school year also starts and ends with the NYC public school calendar.
+If you would like to deviate from these dates, visit the Non-public schools calendar and more information on the Transportation Resources for Schools InfoHub page.

-- Once the initial set of bus stops is created, your school is responsible for the management of student eligibility changes and these bus stops:
+Once the initial set of bus stops is created, your school is responsible for the management of changes to student eligibility, and bus stops.

 - Entering new students who are eligible for transportation

 - Updating, correcting, or deleting a transportation record for a student